 Her eyes betray no emotion as she tilts the tapered tip toward you and demands,

 “What business have you here, trespasser?”

 Made to our client’s specifications, these leaf-shaped partisan heads feature broad, elongated blades and short, angled lugs.
+Due to their brief length, these partisans do not have our standard “sparring safe” flex.
+We make them under the assumption that they will be used for controlled drilling.
 While not intended for full contact sparring, the blade features blunt edges and a swollen tip, minimising risk of injury while drilling.

 The blades are ready to attach to 30mm diameter shafts via twin langets attached to the sockets.
 A small decorative ridge rises from the top of the socket and into the blade.